 These 9 tips should give you the tools you need to prepare you and your parents for assisted living.

-Okay, now it’s time for the actual move and most (if not all) ALF organizations will provide you with a list of things that you should / can bring to your new home and a new community.
+Okay, the next steps have to do with the actual move.
+Most (if not all) ALF organizations will provide you with a list of things that you should / can bring to your new home and a new community.
 This can include everything from important papers and legal documents to the sizes of furniture that would fit in the room.

 Basically, your aging parent is moving to a new home and probably downsizing.
 So, anything that you would normally bring to a new home is what you would be taking to that new apartment in the ALF.

 But, just to help you along, here’s a general checklist for you.

 - Furniture – you want to make your new apartment in the ALF as comfortable as possible so I would encourage you to bring your parent’s bed, favorite chair and/or loveseat, their TV, table, etc. Of course, the furniture has to fit within the floor plan of the space that they are moving into.

 - Personal and Important Items – besides furniture, you want to personalize the apartment as much as possible.
 And that means favorite photos, paintings, books and knick knacks.
 Don’t forget holiday items like Christmas ornaments, etc.